610265158/Peppa_Pig_Face_Landmark/README.md

   I will release new model when there is better one.
-7.5K trainning data is not enough for a commercial used model.
+7.5K trainning data is not enough for a very good model.
 Please label more data if needed.

 ## useage